 Oysters | 8.1 |

-Adding iron-rich foods and supplements, if needed, can help with weight loss and metabolism101112.
+Adding iron-rich foods and supplements, as needed, can aid in weight loss and improve metabolism.

 Magnesium: The Mineral That Supports Metabolic Health

-Nuts, seeds, whole grains, leafy greens, and legumes are magnesium-rich foods13.
-Yet, many Americans don’t get enough magnesium from their diet13.
-Certain health issues can also lead to magnesium deficiency13.
+Nuts, seeds, whole grains, leafy greens, and legumes are all rich in magnesium.
+Yet, many Americans don’t get enough magnesium from their diet.
+Specific health issues can also lead to magnesium deficiency.

 If diet alone can’t meet your magnesium needs, supplements might help.
-There are different types of magnesium supplements13.
-But, always talk to your doctor before starting supplements, as they can cause side effects13.
+There are different types of magnesium supplements.
+However, always consult your doctor before starting supplements, as they can cause side effects.

 Remember, supplements alone can’t help you lose weight.
-A healthy diet, exercise, and lifestyle changes are needed for weight management13.
-Experts say focus on a balanced diet rather than just supplements for weight loss13.
+A healthy diet, regular exercise, and lifestyle changes are necessary for effective weight management.
+Experts recommend focusing on a balanced diet rather than relying solely on supplements for weight loss.

 “Magnesium is essential for metabolism and energy production.
 It’s involved in over 300 enzymatic reactions in the body.”